ravi-del/blah-blah/README_waybill.md

 #### 1. Lots Table (_waybill.lot_)
 This table contains the meta information about a lot.
 #### 2. Prefix Table (_waybill.prefix_)
+This table contains the prefix information of a particular client.
 #### 3. Client Sequence Table (_waybill.clientSequence_)
+This table contains the last sequence used to generate the latest waybill of a particular client.
 #### 4. Waybills Table (_waybill.waybills_)
+This table contains the meta information about a waybill.

 #### NOTE:
 Seperate tables are created for each of the environments namely